Skip to main content

 How practical is it to use the heat released while making biochar?

 A lot of heat is released during the pyrolysis process.
-Your Tawi Biochar Harvester has two cooking surfaces designed to use that heat.
+Your Tawi stove has two cooking surfaces designed to use that heat.

-Please tell us if you find that using this heat for cooking is realistic and practical.
+Please tell us if you have been able to use this heat for cooking a variety of foods.

 banner_image

-Can you use biochar as an alternative to charcoal in a barbecue or stove?
+Can biochar be used as an alternative to charcoal in a barbecue?

-Barbecue charcoal mainly comes from unsustainable forests and always releases a lot of airborne pollutants during manufacture.
+Barbecue charcoal mainly comes from virgin indigenous forests and always releases a lot of airborne pollutants during manufacture.
 Biochar is a purer and cleaner form of carbon than traditional charcoal.
+Running a Tawi Harvester for 1 hour will give you 2 hours of biochar fuel for a Jiko stove.

 Shopping Cart